Uninstall#

 Uninstall Helm Charts#

-By default the helm uninstall command will call a pre-delete hook to check if there is any DeviceConfig
+By default the helm uninstall command will call a pre-delete hook to delete all the existing DeviceConfig in the cluster for all namespaces.

 Note